zubanls/vscode-zubanls/README.md

 # ZubanLS README

-A mypy-compatible, high-performance, high-quality Python Language server written in Rust.
+A high-performance Python Language server written in Rust.

-Activating virtualenvs is a bit tricky from the extension currently.
-Help would be appreciated.
+Supports Jupyter Notebooks in VSCode as well.

 ## Requirements